- Help & API

 Learn more about how to configure and use email authentication with the SparkPost service in the SparkPost Support Center.

-- Setting up SPF and DKIM with Domain Providers.
+- Setting up DKIM with Domain Providers.
 How-to’s for configuring records that support email authentication at various DNS hosting providers.

-- Why do we need to configure SPF and DKIM to send anything?
+- Why do we need to configure DKIM to send anything?
 A great explanation of why SparkPost requires that all the email we deliver be authenticated with standards like SPF or DKIM.

 More Essential Email Resources